kgodsmark/northcoders_news_sprint_site/README.md

 $ npm start
 ```

-It should be available in your [localhost:3000](http://localhost:3000)
+It should open automatically at [localhost:3000](http://localhost:3000)

 ## Running the tests